siliconflow/onediff/onediff_diffusers_extensions/README.md

 1. OneDiff extensions for LoRA is currently only supported for limited PEFT APIs, and only supports diffusers of at least version 0.21.0.

-2. If your LoRA model only contains the weights of the Linear module, you can directly use OneDiffX without any modifications.
-But if your LoRA model includes the weights of the Conv module (such as LyCORIS), you need to disable constant folding optimization by above methods (which may cause a performance drop of around 4.4%), otherwise the weights of the Conv module may not be loaded into the model.
-    - Set the env var `ONEFLOW_MLIR_ENABLE_INFERENCE_OPTIMIZATION` to 0
-    - Set compiler_config.mlir_enable_inference_optimization to 0 before invoking `oneflow_compile` as the code below
-        ```
-        from onediffx import compiler_config
-        compiler_config.mlir_enable_inference_optimization = 0
-        ...
-        pipe.unet = oneflow_compile(pipe.unet)
-        ...
-        ```
 ### Optimization
 - When not using the PEFT backend, diffusers will replace the module corresponding to LoRA with the LoRACompatible module, incurring additional parameter initialization time overhead.
 In OneDiffX, the LoRA parameters are directly fused into the model, bypassing the step of replacing the module, thereby reducing the time overhead.